-Thai Basil – Perennial species, attractive purple stems make it a great ornamental as well as culinary plant.
-Part of the mint family, strong hints of anise, licorice and cloves.
+Thai Basil – Perennial species, attractive purple stems make it a great ornamental as well as a culinary plant.
+Part of the mint family, strong hints of anise, licorice, and cloves.
 Loves sun, will suffer in too much shade and overwatering.
 Used in aromatherapy to release emotional and physical tension.

 Sorrel – A tangy, lemony herb that likes partial shade.
 Young leaves can be used in salads, while older leaves are for soups and stews.
 Quite high in oxalic acid, so those with arthritis and gout should only eat small quantities, but extremely high in Vitamin C.

 Tarragon – Hardy perennial herb that likes full sun and can thrive in poor soils.
 Great companion plant for many other plants.
 Hints of anise used extensively in French and Eastern European cuisine.
 Makes a great tea to remedy digestive complaints